tedunderwood/noveltmmeta/revisedproposal.md

 * book appears on a bestseller list? (y/n)
 * librarians' genre/subject categories (I don't propose adding these ourselves)
 * best-book lists on which this appears, includes Modern Library, Mark A-H postcolonial survey, Goodreads, maybe Open Syllabus, etc.
+* total number of book reviews for this book 1802-2007 in So & Underwood
+* total number of book reviews for this author 1802-2007 in So & Underwood
+* author gender
+* author nationality

 for authors: